YizYah/easy-oclif-cli/README.md

 npx ns-flip settings $CODE_DIR
 ```
 All of the settings and custom changes in the `$CODE_DIR` cli will be retained if you followed the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code).

+# Alternatives
+The classic Oclif generator, which inspired this one, is [Oclif](https://www.npmjs.com/package/oclif)!
+It offers more alternatives (e.g. yarn and js) but on the debit side you can't update your template without replacing your legacy code.

+Both of them use the same core packages, including `@oclif/command` and `@oclif/config`.

+The classic node package for CLI creation is [Commander](https://www.npmjs.com/package/commander).
+That's not a generator--its a package you can include when you build a cli from scratch.
+You can find some [Yeoman generators](https://yeoman.io/generators/) based on it--none seem to have taken off.

+But the best alternatives to `easy-oflif-cli` have not been created yet.
+[Let us know](https://spectrum.chat/ns-flip?tab=posts) what you'd like to see--it's not easy to create ns-flip templates! :smiley:

 # Help
 Post on the [ns-flip Community](https://spectrum.chat/ns-flip?tab=posts).